BitcoinCacheMachine/BitcoinCacheMachine/multipass/README.md

 # Multipass and Bitcoin Cache Machine

-`multipass` is software (available as a snap) that orchestrates the creation, management, and maintenance of virtual machines (VMs) and associated Ubuntu images to simplify development.
-Each VM created by BCM multipass scripts run a cloud-based Ubuntu 18.04 image.
+[`multipass`](https://github.com/CanonicalLtd/multipass) is software (available as a [snap](https://snapcraft.io/)) that orchestrates the creation, management, and maintenance of QEMU/KVM VMs.
+BCM scripts use the multipass command line tool to create VMs locally (usually run on the `admin machine` for testing).
+Each VM created by BCM multipass scripts runs a cloud-based Ubuntu 18.04 LTS image.

+The scripts in this directory help you get started testing BCM quickly.
+Running `bash -c "./up_lxd_cluster.sh CLUS1 3"` at the terminal will create a series of multipass VMs.
+Each VM will be named CLUS1-00, CLUS1-01, ...
+The last parameter is the number of member nodes you want in your LXD cluster.
+In the example, there will be 4 VMs total, one for the cluster master (assumed) and 3 additional member nodes.
+If you run `bash -c "./up_lxd_cluster.sh CLUS1"` (without the integer parameter), a single VM will be created.
+In all cases, `up_lxd_cluster.sh` provides you with one or more generic Ubuntu VMs configured as an LXD cluster.
+Each VM represents available CPU, memory, disk, and networking that you can use to deploy BCM components.

+# multipass Requirements

 To run multipass, you must have a computer capable of running QEMU/KVM-based VMs which is typical with a developer or server machine.
 In some cases, you might have to visit your BIOS to ensure that hardware-based virtualization features are enabled.
 Low-end laptops typical of the home market may not have the necessary hardware requirements to run BCM in a multipass VM.
 However, you can always still run BCM on [bare-metal](./lxd/README.md)!

-The files present in this folder are responsible for creating and destroying multipass-based cloud instances for BCM deployment.
-The scripts are executed against the multipass daemon on the same machine that's executing the script.

-Upon launch, multipass provides the VM with a unique ./multipass_cloud-init.yml file.
-This file instructs the cloud-init process in the VM to prepare the underlying OS for BCM components.
-Cloud-init installs the necessary dependencies including ([ZFS](https://en.wikipedia.org/wiki/ZFS) for a lxc container storage container back-end, `wait-for-it` which is helpful to determine when service comes online, and `tor` for (eventually) exposing SSH and and LXD remote API endpoints over authenticated TOR onion sites.
-By default the cloud-init process initializes the LXD daemon to accept incoming connections on its one (1) external interface.
-By the end of the multipass creation phase, you should have a remotely accessible LXD endpoint ready to receive BCM commands.

-## How to run BCM in a multipass VM

-You can run BCM in a multipass VM by running the `./up_multipass.sh` script.
-Before executing the script, you MUST source your BCM multipass environment variables.
-An example is shown in ./bcm01.env which is a great way to get started with BCM.

-`up_multipass.sh` does the following things:

-1. Makes sure your computer has `multipass` available.
-If not, it attempts to install multipass via SNAP.
-2. Creates and manages files in ~/.bcm/endpoints/ and ~/.bcm/runtime/
-3. Creates new BCM_LXD_SECRET for the multipass VM ans stores it in ~/.bcm/$BCM_MULTIPASS_VM_NAME as specified in your sourced environment.
-4. Creates a modified `./multipass_cloud-init.yml` file to initialize the new VM.
-5. Launches the new VM with a base OS of Ubuntu 18.04.
-6. Provisions BCM components via LXD as specified by the current environment variables.
-7. Performs a git commit to ~/.bcm for version control of sensitive information.

-The example `./bcm01.env` file creates a new VM named *bcm-01* and provides it with *30G* of disk space, *4G* of memory, and *4* vCPUs.
-It also directs BCM scripts to provision BCM components to the new multipass VM via the LXD API.

-If you want to create more than one multipass VM, create a file at `~/.bcm/endpoints/$BCM_MULTIPASS_VM_NAME.env` which specifies BCM multipass and BCM-proper deployment options for the endpoint.
+# Script descriptions

+Each section below reviews what each script does.

+## Creation Scripts

+### ./up_lxd_cluster.sh

+This is the entrypoint into the ./multipass directory.

+### ./stub.env.sh

+### ./multipass_vm_up.sh

+This script actually creates the VM using the `multipass` client tool.
+The `multipass launch` command passes a `cloud-init` file to the VM for provisioning directly after launch.
+The `cloud-init` file that is used to provision ALL multipass hosts is ./cloud_init.yml.
+The `cloud-init` filee installs all necessary Base OS dependencies such as ([ZFS](https://en.wikipedia.org/wiki/ZFS), `wait-for-it` which is helpful to determine when service comes online, and tor.
+It also removes the default LXD client and installs the latest candidate LXD snap package.

+This script continues by obtaining the runtime IP address of the multipass VM then passing control over to either `./provision_lxd_master.sh` or `./provision_lxd_member.sh`, depending on whether the IS_MASTER parameter.

+### provision_lxd_master.sh

+### provision_lxd_member.sh

+## ./destroy_cluster.sh

+## ./destroy_multipass.sh